ndailey/NationalParkTSP/README.md

 # README

 **The Traveling Salesman Problem: National Parks Edition** creates the shortest route (by Euclidean distance) between coordinates inputted by the user.
-For further documentation and instructions, see **'ProjectManual.pdf'**.
+For further documentation and instructions, see **'NationalPark-TSP.ipynb'**.

 To use this script: